wkumari/draft-kh-dnsop-7706bis/README.md

    NOT answer queries from any other resolver.

-   At the time that RFC 7706 was published, it was considered controversial - there was not consensus on whether this was a "best practice".
+   At the time that RFC 7706 was published, it was considered
+   controversial: there was not consensus on whether this was a "best practice".
 In fact, many people felt that it is an excessively risky practice because it introduced a new operational piece to local DNS operations where there was not one before.
 Since then, the DNS